lindaperez/20_bk_AI_Covid19-Risk/Machine_Learning_Analysis.md

 <Br>As the end goal is to create a Machine Learning model and make predications of high/low risk groups of COVID, we are going to focus on the data:

 - Whose COVID results were positive
-- Whose columns show the medical underlying conditions, age, gender that may be significant relevant to the result 'Death'
+- Whose columns show the medical underlying conditions, age, gender that may be significantly relevant to the result 'Death'
 - Other info which may help with the prediction, such as ['closed_contact'] and ['other_complication'].

 <Br>After the initial preprocesing, We dropped couple irrelevant and duplicate info columns and advance into the second stage of the preprocessing -- <strong>regroup and data cleaning</strong>.